jippi/awesome-nomad/README.md

 - [screwdrivercd/nomad](http://screwdriver.cd/) - Use nomad to schedule and execute workflows triggered by an scm (github/bitbucket).
 - [hashicorp/setup-nomad-pack](https://github.com/marketplace/actions/setup-hashicorp-nomad-pack) - HashiCorp-maintained GitHub Action for `nomad-pack`.
 - [nomad-ops/nomad-ops](https://github.com/nomad-ops/nomad-ops) - A simple way to deploy workloads via GitOps.
 Similar to ArgoCD with a UI.
+- [sunshard-prism/prism-nomad)](https://github.com/sunshard-prism/prism-nomad) - Prism is a tool that simplifies the creation of Nomad job configuration templates and deploys them to a remote cluster.

 ## Plugins